 I’ve done what I could to put together the most comprehensive Valheim progression guide on the internet right now.
 I cover everything you need to do to progress from sticks and stones to black metal at the end of the game.

-In terms of progression, think of it like this: each boss you kill gives you access to the next rank of upgrades and material.
+In terms of progression in Valheim, think of it like this: each boss you kill gives you access to the next rank of upgrades and material.
 There are currently five tiers, each being better than the last.

 That’s not much to go off of, though.
 Luckily, I’ve got a detailed guide walking you through progressing Valheim from when you spawn to the last boss.
 I’ve made sure to avoid as many spoilers as possible while writing this, so don’t worry about missing out on too much by reading this guide.